Craft Ed. Seminars is produced by the core team behind IFC Center’s successful DOC NYC, What The Fest!?, Split Screens TV, and 51Fest festivals.

 Harris Dew has worked in film programming and publicity for over 15 years, holding positions at New Yorker Films, the San Francisco International Film Festival, the Museum of Modern Art and Film Forum.
 He has a BA in Comparative Literature from Columbia University and an MA in Film History from NYU.

-Melissa Jacobson most recently co-produced Feature Documentary The Witness, about Kitty Genovese.
-For the last decade, she was the head of development for Five More Minutes Productions where, among other tv and film projects, she oversaw research for the film, The Conspirator, and the ESPN limited series, The Bronx is Burning.
-Previously, she was co-founder of a stock footage research company, Alternative Images, and Acquisitions Specialist at Getty Images / The Image Bank.
+Melissa Jacobson is an Archival Producer and Festival Program Manager (Split Screens TV Festival, 51Fest).
+She co-produced Feature Documentary The Witness, about Kitty Genovese (Oscar shortlist, 2017; Emmy nominated, 2018).
+Previously, she was the head of development for Five More Minutes Productions where, among other tv and film projects, she oversaw research for the film, The Conspirator, and the ESPN limited series, The Bronx is Burning.

 A fan of the arts and expression, Sarah has enjoyed working in the festival world.
 She helps run DOC NYC, Split Screens TV Festival, What The Fest!?, 51Fest and Pure Nonfiction at IFC Center.
 Previously, Sarah worked at the Montclair Film Festival and Argot Pictures.
 She holds a BA from Montclair State University in Television and Digital Media.